NYSED Content Areas: Statistics, Quantitative Analysis, Applied Mathematics

 Stony Brook University has determined that the courses on the list below meet the NYSED guidelines for professional license in this certification content area.
-Some multi-disciplinary courses will require that you complete and submit the NYSED Course Verification Form to SPD.
-For those courses, we have provided a link to the form, which should be submitted only upon satisfactory completion of the course.
-Courses with departmental subject codes (e.g., AMS, MAT) are valid for the content area as defined by the academic department designator and do not require a form.
+Courses with certain departmental subject codes (e.g., AMS, MAT) may also be valid for the content area.

 CEB 586 Differentiated Instruction in Science and Math